urql-graphql/urql/docs/architecture.md

 [core behavior in the core package](./core-package.md).

-By default, `urql` aims to provide the minimal amount of features that allow us to build an app quickly with minimal configuration.
+By default, `urql` aims to provide the minimal amount of features that allow us to build an app quickly.
 However, `urql` has also been designed to be a GraphQL Client that grows with our usage and demands.
 As we go from building our smallest or first GraphQL apps to utilising its full functionality, we have tools at our disposal to extend and customize `urql` to our liking.